 With the exception of Elections (as described in Article IV, Section 4) and General Consent (as defined in Robert’s Rules of Order), all votes must be taken through Roll Call.
 Each attending Active Member will be asked to specifically respond “Aye,” “Nay,” or “Abstain.”
 The secretary shall tally the votes (including proxies) and determine results.

-Section 5.
+Section 6.
 Quorum.
-In order to establish a Quorum, at least three Active Members in each Sector must be present.
-Proxies may not be used to establish a Quorum.
-Should a sector’s quorum requirements be unfilled two or more successive meetings, sector participants in attendance shall be considered adequate representation and the three-member requirement shall be waived.
-If no sector participants are present for the second or greater successive meetings in which a sector’s quorum requirements have not been met, the vote of that sector shall not be considered in decision making..
+In order to establish a Quorum, at least two Active Members in each Segment must be present.
+Proxies may be used to establish a Quorum.
+Should a Segment’s quorum requirements be unfilled two or more successive meetings, Segment participants in attendance shall be considered adequate representation and the three-member requirement shall be waived.
+If no Segment participants are present for the second or greater successive meetings in which a Segment’s quorum requirements have not been met, the vote of that Segment shall not be considered in decision-making.

 Article VI: Committees, Working Groups, and Task Teams.
 Initially, the Electronic Scheduling Collaborative shall have the following Working Groups: